bexcup/alx-low_level_programming/0x01-variables_if_else_while/README.md

-ALX C programming task 2 on variables, if, else ad while.
+ALX C programming task 2 on variables, if, else and while.
-Task 0.
-Positive anything is better than negative nothing
+Started on June 3, 2022
+Completed on June 3, 2022